silx-kit/pyFAI/doc/source/man/pyFAI-waxs.rst

   --multi
                         Average out all frame in a file before integrating --average AVERAGE
-                        Method for averaging out: can be ’mean’ (default), ’min’, ’max’ or ’median --do−2D
+                        Method for averaging out: can be 'mean' (default), 'min', 'max' or 'median' --do-2D
                         Perform 2D integration in addition to 1D

-pyFAI−waxs is the script of pyFAI that allows data reduction (azimuthal integration) for Wide Angle Scattering to produce X−Ray Powder Diffraction Pattern with output axis in 2−theta space.
+pyFAI-waxs is the script of pyFAI that allows data reduction (azimuthal integration) for Wide Angle Scattering to produce X-Ray Powder Diffraction Pattern with output axis in 2-theta space.